Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Discussion

-We believe that this unsupervised learning method can be further adapted in the future for a more general class of spatiotemporal systems by incorporating spatially inhomogeneous latent parameters and will also be able to make of use data with incomplete physical states by inferring the missing information.
-Parameter extraction will improve following the rapid advances in unsupervised learning and disentangling representations, e.g.\ through a deeper theoretical understanding of the $\beta$-VAE \cite{alemi18a,1804.03599,1702.08658} and alternative formulations \cite{NIPS2018_7527,infoVAE}.
-Physics-informed inductive biases, however, will remain the key ingredient for ensuring the representations are interpretable \cite{pmlr-v97-locatello19a}.
-The predictive model will also likely achieve better accuracies by using more sophisticated architectures, which have been shown to perform extremely well on even chaotic PDEs \cite{PhysRevLett.120.024102}, and by explicitly incorporating differentiable PDE solvers with derivatives computed by the adjoint method \cite{NIPS2018_7892}.
-This would allow the PD network to focus on encoding the PDE rather than also learning a stable integration method, and thus improve the interpretability of the model.
+The predictive model will also likely achieve better accuracies by using more sophisticated architectures, such as echo state networks which have been shown to perform extremely well on even chaotic PDEs \cite{PhysRevLett.120.024102}, or by explicitly incorporating differentiable PDE solvers with gradients computed by the adjoint method \cite{NIPS2018_7892}.
+An echo state network or other alternative decoder architecture would have to be adapted to retain the transferability of our current PD.
+Using a differentiable PDE solver would allow the PD network to focus on encoding the PDE rather than also learning a stable integration method, and thus may improve the interpretability of the model.

+Our unsupervised learning method is also highly complementary with the significant body of work applying machine learning methods for more accurate predictions of specific physical systems, such as multi-scale hydrodynamic systems \cite{Han21983} and turbulence modeling \cite{CiCP-25-947,ling_kurzawski_templeton_2016,PhysRevFluids.3.074602,PhysRevFluids.4.034602}.
+These methods often combine a known physics model with a machine learned correction or parameterize an unknown part of the physics model using neural networks.
+Such machine learning--physics hybrid models can be adapted into decoders for our unsupervised learning method, with the extracted relevant parameters representing independent variations of and providing insight into the machine learned portions of the model.
+Our current method can also be adapted in the future for a more general class of spatiotemporal systems by incorporating spatially inhomogeneous latent parameters and will also be able to use data with incomplete physical state observations by inferring missing information.

 The ultimate goal of this work is to provide additional insight into complex spatiotemporal dynamics using a data-driven approach.
 Our method is an example of a new machine learning tool for studying the physics of spatiotemporal systems with an emphasis on interpretability.